pandosme/make_acap/config/README.md

 # ACAPP Config
-Demonstrationhow to manage dynamic ACAP settings.
-Definition and default values are /html/config/settings.json.
+Demonstgrates how to manage dynamic ACAP configuration settings.
+The configutation definitions and default values are in file source/html/config/settings.json.
 This demo also shows how to setup a simple http node (/test) that responds with the text "Hello World".

 APP.c/.h creates two http enpoints.
-The /app should is for a web page to get all the different settings in a single call.  /settings is ther to get/set ACAP specific settings.
+The /app should is for a web page to get all the different settings in a single call.  /settings is there to get/set ACAP specific settings.

 ```
 GET /app